MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/how-to-work-with-alerts-on-premises-management-console.md

 - Mute and unmute alert events.

-To learn more about learning, acknowledging and muting alert events, see the sensor [Manage alert events](how-to-manage-the-alert-event.md) article.
+To learn more about learning, acknowledging, and muting alert events, see the sensor [Manage alert events](how-to-manage-the-alert-event.md) article.

 ## Export alert information

 Export alert information to a .csv file.
-You can export information of all alerts detected or export information based on the filtered view.The following information is exported:
+You can export information of all alerts detected or export information based on the filtered view.
+The following information is exported:

 - Source Address
 - Destination Address